MarionNafula/My_Car_Race_Project_React/README.md

 - Stats: Page with an overview of racing statistics.

 ## Styling
 The app uses a custom CSS file for styling.
-The styles are defined in #style.css.
+The styles are defined in style.css.

 ## Configuration
 The app uses Vite for development and build configuration.
-The configuration is defined in ---vite.config.js.
+The configuration is defined in vite.config.js.

 ## Backend
 The backend site can be viewed at [Backend Site URL](http://your-backend-site-url.com).